nkellyulster/EGM_Project/README.md

 ![Step 6](https://github.com/nkellyulster/Strategically-Important-Small-Schools/blob/main/Images/Step6.png)

 Should you wish to manually load the data from the original sources you can do this.
+A step by step guide on how to do this is provided in the [Manual Installation](https://github.com/nkellyulster/Strategically-Important-Small-Schools#-manual-installation) section of this Readme.

 NI primary school enrolment data is updated on an annual basis by the NI Department of Education.
 The [school enrolments page](https://www.education-ni.gov.uk/topics/statistics-and-research/school-enrolments) contains a plethora of information and datasets.
 School level enrolment data from 2009/10 - 2023/24 is available on the [School enrolments - school level data page](https://www.education-ni.gov.uk/articles/school-enrolments-school-level-data).
 The most recent dataset, for 2023/24 was published on 19 March 2024 and the [datatset used in this project is available as an XLSX file](https://www.education-ni.gov.uk/sites/default/files/publications/education/School%20level%20-%20pre-school%20data%20-%20202324.XLSX).